whithedel/liri-node-app/README.md

 THEAPI_ID=your-API-id
 THEAPI_SECRET=your-API-secret
 ```
    * This file will be used by the `dotenv` package to set what are known as environment variables to the global `process.env` object in node.
 These are values that are meant to be specific to the computer that node is running on, and since we are gitignoring this file, they won't be pushed to github — keeping our API key information private.

-   *If someone wanted to clone your app from github and run it themselves, they would need to supply their own `.env` file for it to work.
+   * If someone wanted to clone your app from github and run it themselves, they would need to supply their own `.env` file for it to work.

 ## 5 - Make a file called random.txt
-### .Inside of random.txt put the following in with no extra characters or white space:
+### * Inside of random.txt put the following in with no extra characters or white space:
-..* spotify-this-song,"I Want it That Way"
+   * spotify-this-song,"I Want it That Way"